 In November 2002, Sensei Sargeant was delighted to be awarded his Aikikai 6th Dan from the Hombu dojo.

 Takemusu Iwama Aikido Europe

-It was decided to give a wider acknowledgement to those dojos outside of the UK and to give them the same status thereby aligning every dojo equally.
+In 2020 we hope to give a wider acknowledgement to all those dojos offering 'Original Iwama Aikido', giving them the same status by way of listing and aligning every dojo equally.

 All Iwama Aikido dojos strive to keep to the original teachings as passed down from O-Sensei to Saito Sensei, less so the modern 'flowing' and stylistically beautiful Aikido more common today, but more as the 'Budo' (martial way) Aikido as the the founder intended.
 That's not to say that Iwama style Aikido can not 'flow', in fact quite the opposite as the Takemusu element of this Aikido is the personification of blending, flowing and controlling your attacker.